MarcinKukulka/MarcinKukulka/README.md

 •	REST API, how to manage state in an application, and how to create a server.

+• How to use Git and GitHub in teamwork

 • What teamwork looks like.
 How to push changes to the branch, how to create PR, give CR and merge to the main branch

 Below are links to projects in which I was involved: